mandhir/mandhir.github.io/README.md

 ### Data Cleansing project with Regular Expressions

-Regular expressions (regex) are a sequence of characters that define a search pattern.
-These can be used to search, edit and manipulate very specifically.
-I have used regex in numerous projects with R, Python and Perl.
+Regular expressions (regex), serving as a potent tool for defining search patterns using sequences of characters, are pivotal in both **data cleansing** and **data transformation** processes.
+These versatile patterns allow for precise searching, editing, and manipulation, playing a vital role in optimizing data quality and formatting data for analysis.
+I have extensively utilized regex in numerous projects, especially in **R**, **Python**, and **Perl**, to achieve effective data cleansing and seamless data transformations.
 Here is a simple example:

 ![Getting the email from a list of emails](/assets/img/regex1.jpg)